 - 1 scoop Spring of Life greens powder (optional, but adds a lot of extra nutrients)

 - 1 scoop collagen powder (optional)

-- Place water (or milk), spinach, and cucumber in a blender and blend until completely smooth.
+- Place water or milk, cucumber, and spinach in a blender and blend until completely smooth.

-- Add other ingredients.
-Blend on high again until completely smooth.
+- Add remaining ingredients and blend on high again until completely smooth.